See below for information about our programs. Information regarding Weekend Detention is displayed first, followed by details for all other programs.

 You have been sentenced to a period of weekend incarceration at the Howard County Detention Center.
 Inmates are sentenced to the Detention Center by Judges of both the District Court of Maryland #10, and the Circuit Court for Howard County.

 Your sentence is unique to your case.
-While sentencing you to the Detention Center, the sentencing Judge ordered you to report and be discharged at a specific date and time of day.
+The sentencing judge ordered you to report and be discharged at a specific date and time of day.
 The Detention Center will follow the commitment as issued by the sentencing Judge.
 To avoid confusion, you should keep your copy of the commitment order and bring it with you when you report.
 If for any reason you are unable to report as ordered, you must contact the Court.
 The Howard County Detention Center cannot excuse you from reporting.
 In cases where you fail to report, the Detention Center will notify the sentencing Judge immediately.

-Background The Howard County Detention Center is a 361 bed maximum security detention facility located on Rt.
+The Howard County Detention Center is a 361-bed maximum-security detention facility located on Rt.
 175 in Jessup, Maryland.
 The facility detains those persons sentenced and otherwise legally confined in Howard County.
-Its staff is dedicated to assuring that all persons are treated fairly and that a safe and humane environment is maintained within the facility.
+Its staff is dedicated to ensuring that all persons are treated fairly and that a safe and humane environment is maintained within the facility.
 You should review the following information prior to reporting.

 Upon arrival, be prepared to produce a government issued identification verifying your identity.
 At admission, you will receive orientation.
 After orientation and initial processing, you will be thoroughly searched.
 All applicable fees will be collected.
 The Detention Center Weekender Fee is $25.00 per day.
 The fees may be paid by cash, certified check or money order, made payable to: Director of Finance for Howard County.
 No personal checks will be accepted.

 You may be required to work on an outside labor detail, you are to bring shoes appropriate for such labor.
 Failure to be ready or to agree to participate may be grounds for disciplinary action.